tkisason/getting-started-in-infosec/README.md

 ## Legal playgrounds

 * HackTheBox (Make sure to use seperate environment not the one that's used on daily bases.
-Connecting to those challenges trough a VM (fora example, a kali VM) will be enough, since everyone is hacking on those platforms, so you don't become collateral.) https://www.hackthebox.eu/
+Connecting to those challenges trough a VM for example a kali VM will be enough, since everyone is hacking on those platforms, so you don't become collateral damage. https://www.hackthebox.eu/
 * Vulnhub
 https://www.vulnhub.com/